wsowens/website/content/update2022.md

 Among other things, this means I'll (hopefully) have more leeway in what I can publish.
 I also suspect that my interests we'll broaden in my time here, and I'll be able to opine on more subjects than just bioinformatics and synthetic biology for small molecule drug discovery.
-I don't know what to expect from this "academic freedom" I've heard so much about, but I think I'm really going to enjoy being neck-deep in biology again.
+I don't know what to expect from this "academic freedom" I've heard so much about, but I know I'll really enjoy being neck-deep in biology again.

 The biggest obstacle to this blog, however, wasn't work or anything like that.
-In truth, I never really was sure what kind of an audience I wanted to cultivate for this blog.
+In truth, I was never really sure what kind of an audience I wanted to cultivate for this blog anyway.
 Really, who is going to be interested in bioinformatics, synthetic biology, gushy poetry about my girlfriend, self-reflection, and middling oddball short stories?
 (Well, besides me.)